 - Management of network namespaces containers to join existing namespaces

 - Multi-tenant supported with CAS storage for global images

-containerd, currently in version 0.2.4, is a daemon born from extracting the container execution subset of the Docker Engine, and is used internally by Docker since the 1.11 release. containerd will graduate to version 1.0 once its feature scope matches the requirements above, from which it will commit to API stability as well as committing to a 1-year LTS release.
-Docker Engine commits to upgrading to containerd 1.0 as part of its regular release cycle.
+containerd, currently in version 1.0.1, is a daemon born from extracting the container execution subset of the Docker Engine, and is used internally by Docker since the 1.11 release. containerd versions prior to v1.0.x were used in Docker 17.10 and earlier (see Docker version release notes), and Docker 17.12 is the first release to use containerd v1.0.0.

 Principles and Releases